 Application is by portfolio (15-20 images), evidence of financial need as demonstrated on the application form, accompanied by latest tax return and 3 letters of recommendation.
-Materials must be sent electronically to: email@example.com with a deadline of 5PM, Friday April 27, 2018 Awards will be announced the week of May 7, 2018 Portfolios/reels must be placed online for viewing.
+Materials must be sent electronically to: [email protected] No deadline.
+Funds available until awarded.
+Portfolios/reels must be placed online for viewing.

 The Arnold Newman Scholarship

 Recognized as the “Father of Environmental Portraiture” and acknowledged as one of the great masters of photography in the 20th century, Arnold Newman shared his wealth of experience as a teacher at the Workshops for over 30 years.
 The Arnold and Augusta Newman Foundation has established an endowment at Maine Media College and Workshops to provide scholarships to students.
-Materials must be sent electronically to: firstname.lastname@example.org with a deadline of 5PM, Friday April 27, 2018 Awards will be announced the week of May 7, 2018 Portfolios/reels must be placed online for viewing.
+Application is by evidence of financial need as demonstrated on the application form, accompanied by latest tax return and 3 letters of recommendation as well as portfolio/reel submission.
+Materials must be sent electronically to: [email protected] No deadline.
+Funds available until awarded..
+Portfolios/reels must be placed online for viewing.

 OUTSIDE FUNDING SOURCES